OlafSta/Affordable-sdr-RadioSpectrometer/README.md

 # Limitations and Fixes:
 1. This system is ineeficient and has the following bottlenecks
-   - Recoring bandwidth (Hardware)
+   - Recoring bandwidth.
+(Hardware)
-   - Opening and closing the RTL Object takes time and is repated at each frequency hop (Software)
+   - Opening and closing the RTL Object takes time and is repated at each frequency hop.
+(Software)
    - Callculating the FFT is done in a loop for each line, Calculate this using C++ code insead, use a GPU to calcuate this in parallel, store the data in a vector over a list.
+(Software)
-   - Reduce the number of loops (Vectorisation).
+   - Reduce the number of loops, Vectorisation.
+(Software)
 3. Time is not accurate.
+This is as the time is actually not calculated and is only estimated in the original vanilla code.
+There is a few fixes for this.
+   - Measure the delay between each measurment and model the system to represent the system.
+   - Timestamp each measurment and graph based on these stamps.
-4. The power level is not actually based on a real value and the system needs to be calibrated to a known source.
+5. The power level is not actually based on a real value and the system needs to be calibrated to a known source.
-5. Add more user friendly features and interface.
+6. Add more user friendly features and interface.

 ----